milanwiedemann/questionnaires/README.md

     categories for each item?
   - How could different languages of the same questionnaire be integrated, e.g. suffix `_en` for English, `_de` for German?
+  - This could also be integrated in a shiny app or similar, what are the implications of this?